ayeshatahirme/bmi-calculator-flutter/README.md

 # BMI CALCULATOR
 ## Using Flutter
-The inputs given to make timetable are gender, weight, age, height
+The inputs given to calculate BMI are gender, weight, age, height

 # Software Installation
 ### Visual Studio Code